“Man cannot remake himself without suffering, for he is both the marble and the sculptor”

-A.I.E.
-President, Eric Arauz, overcame devastating child abuse at the hands of a mentally-ill father that attempted to end his life at the age of 12.
+Eric overcame devastating child abuse at the hands of a mentally-ill father that attempted to end his life at the age of 12.
 Eric Arauz was then diagnosed Bipolar 1, PTSD (from trauma occurred in psychiatric hospitalization), Alcoholic and Drug Addicted (Tri-Occurring Disorder) in 1995.

 In 1996, Eric was confined in a Veterans Administration Maximum-Security Mental Institution as a disabled Navy veteran from Operation Desert Shield and hospitalized for months on a maximum-security ward, held in restraints for over 24 hours and considered beyond treatment with the same mental disorder that truncated his father's life.

 Eric has survived two suicide attempts, one in the VA hospital and one after release.

-Miraculously, since his release from the VA Hospital, Eric Arauz has earned a Faculty membership at the UMDNJ/ROBERT WOOD JOHNSON Medical School, Department of Psychiatry, as an Adjunct Instructor; is a Special State Officer on the New Jersey Governor's Council on Alcoholism and Drug Abuse; a 2009 SAMHSA/US Dept. of Health and Human Services "Voice Award" recipient; a 2012 SAMHSA "Voice Award" Fellowship winner; a Yale University lecturer; International Trauma Trainer on his own original concepts concerning Trauma Informed Recovery; and New York Times Contributor.
+Miraculously, since his release from the VA Hospital, Eric Arauz has earned a Faculty membership at the UMDNJ/ROBERT WOOD JOHNSON Medical School, Department of Psychiatry, as an Adjunct Instructor; is the current Vice Chairman on Governor Christie's NJ Opiate/Heroin Task Force for Citizens 18-25 years old; is a 2009 SAMHSA/US Dept. of Health and Human Services "Voice Award" recipient; is a 2012 SAMHSA "Voice Award" Fellowship winner; is a Yale University lecturer; and International Trauma Trainer on his own original concepts concerning Trauma Informed Recovery; and New York Times Contributor.